ExtremeNetworksSA/XIQ_CSV_Rename/readme.md

 # XIQ CSV Rename

+|  _The software is provided as-is and [Extreme Networks](http://www.extremenetworks.com/) has no obligation to provide maintenance, support, updates, enhancements, or modifications.
+Any support provided by [Extreme Networks](http://www.extremenetworks.com/) is at its sole discretion._

+_Issues and/or bug fixes may be reported on in the Issues for this repository._  |

 ## Purpose
 This script will rename the Hostname and Description of devices from a CSV file.
 A CSV template example has been provided.